10PD/Smartbell/README.md

 # Smartbell
-Program making the Dumbell Smart.
+Repository making the Dumbell Smart.
-Version 3.0:

-*Provides a discreet datatype, 'jsonDesc(*args)',
-takes string and parses to JSON, else declares as default.

-*Contains 'jsonOutput' object,
+Framework.py (py3+):
-will be used to build the packets sent to the server.
+*Formats data to JSON to be passed to server.

+Accelerometer.py (py2.7):
+*Filters and interpreits sensor stream.

+Pi/Lisa.py (py2.7):
+*Test to read data from Lisa18 / Lisa19
+*Lisa19 may never exist!
+New component on its way!

+Pi/Average.py (py2.7):
+*Calculates average of 100 Lisa sensor readings

+Pi/testLIS3DH.py (py2.7):
-Deals with the messy getting and formatting of data.
+*Came with the chip's python library, and the inspiration for many of the programs.
-More functionality will be added here as components come online.

-Python Version 3.6.0
+*Don't change me!